talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 Existing implementations may contain limited filtering capabilities necesary for proper isolation of the SRH from outside of an SRv6 domain.

 ## Emerging technology growing pains

+# Mitigation Methods

+This section presents methods that can be used to mitigate the threats and issues that were presented in previous sections.
+This section does not introduce new security solutions or protocols.

+# Gap Analysis

+This section analyzes the security related gaps with respect to the threats and issues that were discussed in the previous sections.

 # Security Considerations